 Earthlink does not offer data caps on its residential service.

 Frontier does not have data caps, and this will continue through the COVID-19 pandemic, the company said.
 It also plans to increase its capacity.

 "Google Fi has joined the Keep Americans Connected Pledge," according to a company spokesman, who has not said to which date it will be effective.
-Google Fi is also temporarily increasing its limits for full speed data to 30GB per user, for both Flexible and Unlimited Plans.
+Google Fi is also temporarily increasing its limits for full speed data to 30GB per user, for both Flexible and Unlimited Plans as of April 1.
 After the 30GB limit is reached, a user can pay $10/GB to return to full-speed data for the remainder of the billing cycle.

-Mediacom has paused monthly data allowances through May 15 across all broadband service tiers, it said on March 16.
+Mediacom has paused monthly data allowances through June 30 across all broadband service tiers, it said on April 30.
 New customers who sign up for Mediacom’s Access Internet 60 broadband service can do so for $19.99/mo for 12 months, rather than $29.99/mo.
-Mediacom’s Connect2Compete service is raising its speeds from 10Mbps down/1Mbps up to 25Mbps down/3Mbps up.
+Mediacom’s Connect2Compete service is raising its speeds from 10Mbps down/1Mbps up to 25Mbps down/3Mbps up, and it will be free for the first 60 days.
 It has also made its Wi-Fi hotspot network publicly accessible, for free, for 60 days.